ariz-tahoor/Titanic-dataset/README.md

 # Titanic-dataset
-Cleaning and visualising the titanic dataset
+Logistic model training using the proprocessed titanic data set